Willyb15/Data-Science-Python/Week4/day8_class_cont/classes_cont_lecture.md

 ### Everything in Python is an Object!

 One final note.
 Its important to remember that everything in Python is an object.
 This means that even seemingly simple data structures have attributes and methods stored on them.
-In addition they are great starting places to think about when you're building your own custom classes.
-Both to use a attributes or, if you're sure you want to, to inherit from.
+In addition, they are great starting places to think about when you're building your own custom classes.